shatteredsaline/shatteredsaline/README.md

 Hiii im cesar, i like roblox games.
 Im 19 and  on ponytown.. (jobless behaviour /j) i like a lot of roblox games but also other stuff. i block freely. ooo you want to look at my strawpage so badddd
+Also,, i use he/they/it no matter the pony.
+Im a trans man ^_^

 <!--
 **shatteredsaline/shatteredsaline** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.